GoogleCloudPlatform/docker-ci-helper/README.md

    downloaded Docker image, Trampoline V2 uses the downloaded image as a cache.

-We recomnend you have the Dockerfile in the repo and specify `TRAMPOLINE_DOCKERFILE`.
+We recommend you have the Dockerfile in the repo and specify `TRAMPOLINE_DOCKERFILE`.
 This will allow you to create a single pull request containing changes in tests as well as changes in the Dockerfile.